Thomas Olney

 Thomas Olney (c.
 1600 – c.
-1682) was an early settler in the English Colony of Rhode Island and Providence Plantations, were he served as a minister at the First Baptist Church, Providence, and was one of the first proprietors in colony.
+1682) was an early settler in the English Colony of Rhode Island and Providence Plantations, where he served as a minister at the First Baptist Church, Providence, and was one of the first proprietors in colony.

 Family

 Olney was born in St. Albans, England, about 1600 and was trained as a shoemaker.
 He married Marie Ashton, the daughter of James and Alice Ashton, at St. Albans Abbey in Hertfordshire, England on September 16, 1629, and they had the following children: Thomas, Epenetus, Nabadiah, James, Mary, Discovered, and Lydia.
 His first 2 sons were baptized in St. Albans, England and the remainder were born in America.
 Austin's "The Genealogical Dictionary of Rhode Island" 1887, he refers to Thomas' wife as Mary Small.
 It is undetermined if he picked up an incorrect surname for his first wife, or if this was a second wife.
 No record for this marriage has been located at this point.

 Olney's will was dated March 21, 1679/80 and proved October 17, 1682 in Providence, Rhode Island.